Do You Need a Licence to Fly drones in the US, UK, and Canada ?

-I was so involved in researching what type of RC plane I should get it never occured to me that I might need permission to fly one – so I set out to see if I needed a licence to fly.
+I was so involved in researching what type of RC plane I should get, it never occurred to me that I might need a licence to fly drones or RC plane – so I set out to see if I needed a licence to fly.
 Here’s what I found…

 The situation is changing – authorities are beginning to tighten up on the use of RC models, mainly as a response to the explosion in the use and misuse of drones.
 Read on below to see what the easiest way is to stay on the right side of the law in your country.